AUMSA/2020-MSA-content/AI & Advanced Analytics/README.md

 2. Idea - Dataset
 3. Idea - Dataset

 If you have our own project idea then feel free to implement that.
-However, please make sure you README file contain enough information about what your project is about.
+However, please make sure you have a README file that contains enough information about what your project is about.

 ## Assignment:
 For your assessment you need to complete